 6. Failure to inform workers of their progress

 Les gives four ways to make others feel important:

-1. Think other people are important- Believe in yourself that every human being is important.
+1. Think other people are essential- Believe that every human is important.
 We can’t make others feel important if we secretly feel they are nobodies.